 The car is absolutely not brutal, rather friendly and focused on a young audience.

 Of the features that are immediately visible in the exterior, we note the hinged half-leaf rear doors.
 Quite an original solution, which is true already has one of the electric car competitors, and also met earlier in the model range of Mazda itself.

 Inside the car, engineers and designers paid attention to the technological aspect of the design.
-Despite the fact that there are no revelations in the design, in the cabin the car is perceived as an innovative product with well thought-out ergonomics.
-The developers have proposed a new solution for the torpedo and the central tunnel, allocating them several levels and forming a kind of “floating console”.
-Taking into account the instrument panel in the electric car as much as 3 displays, a pleasant and understandable layout of control systems.
+Despite the fact that there are no revelations in the design, in the cabin, the car is perceived as an innovative product with well-thought-out ergonomics.
+The developers have proposed a new solution for the torpedo and the central tunnel, allocating them to several levels and forming a kind of “floating console”.
+Taking into account the instrument panel in the electric car as many as 3 displays, a pleasant and understandable layout of control systems.